How Georgia's Senate runoff between Walker and Warnock works

 Less than 1 percentage point separated Warnock and Walker, with Warnock slightly ahead.
 They will be the only candidates up for consideration Dec.
 6.

 Warnock has campaigned on Democrats’ legislative accomplishments like coronavirus relief and infrastructure reforms.
-Walker has been beleaguered by a variety of critical attention, including claims he exaggerated his business success, as well as successive reports alleging that he encouraged and paid for a woman’s 2009 abortion and later fathered a child with her.
+Walker has been beleaguered by a variety of critical attention, including claims he exaggerated his business success, as well as successive reports alleging that he encouraged and paid for a woman’s 2009 abortion.

 It probably won’t hurt Walker that his alma mater’s team is having another great season: The top-ranked Bulldogs could be playing for the SEC championship in Atlanta three days before the runoff.